TelegramBots/book/src/2/send-msg/text-msg.md

 {{#include ../../../Examples/2/SendMessage.cs:send-text}}
 ```

-The method `SendTextMessageAsync` of .NET Bot Client maps to [`sendMessage`] on Telegram's Bot API.
+The method `SendMessage` of .NET Bot Client maps to [`sendMessage`] on Telegram's Bot API.
 This method sends a
 text message and returns the message object sent.

 `text` is written in [HTML format] and `parseMode` indicates that.
 You can also write in Markdown or plain text.